zheeeng/react-keyboard-navigator/packages/react-keyboard-navigator/README.md

 There are two customizable stuff in keyboard navigation: `distance calculation strategy` and `direction mapping`.

 1. `distance calculation strategy` determines how to calculate the distance between the start point and the specified direction.
 It support `DISTANCE`、 `PROJECT`、custom calculation method `(distance: number, angleDegree: number) => number`.
 2. `direction mapping` binds the keyboard key to the direction.
-There are total 8 directions, and there some built-in direction-keyboard mapping has been defined:
+There are total 8 directions and some built-in direction-keyboard mapping has been defined:

 | Group Name         | Direction  | Keyboard Key |
 | ------------------ | ---------- | ------------ |